 The holidays are the perfect time to snuggle up with a steaming mug of hot chocolate and a good film.
 Here are a few films for you and your family to enjoy.
-Happy Holidays!

 This short animation consists of three segments that take a playful look at Christmas: a rendition of "Jingle Bells" in which paper cut-out figures dance, a dime-store rodeo of tin toys, and a story of decorating the perfect Christmas tree.
-This holiday film received many awards and an Oscar nomination.

 While the townspeople in the village square raucously celebrate Christmas, a homeless man rescues a discarded box from the garbage.
 The box turns out to be magical, and it takes him on a spiritual journey far more fantastic than any of the villagers are likely to experience.